Instructions Reference

 </xsl:merge>

-Both produce the same result, but the merge version can process arbitrarily large feeds without holding them all in memory.
+Both approaches produce the same result.
+The merge version can process very large feeds without holding them all in memory.